Skip to main content

 Whether or not this new take resonates with each viewer is its own conversation.
 Just because something’s different, that doesn’t mean that it’s de facto good--I haven’t liked every stage show I’ve seen of Beauty and the Beast--but it does mean it deserves a fair chance.

-The concept of "original stories" also sits weirdly with me when I remember how this line intersects with the studios' unique relationship to pre-existing material.
+The concept of "original stories" also sits weirdly with me when I consider the studios' unique relationship to pre-existing material.
 Most films within the Disney animated canon, especially those receiving the remake treatment today, are not truly "original stories" themselves.
 The Disney tradition, and I mean the animated classics, gets a lot of blowback from certain pools of scholars and intellectuals for its practice of grafting pre-existing stories (Rudyard Kipling's Jungle Book stories, Grimm's Sleeping Beauty, etc) into its own bank of merchandisable material, inevitably supplanting the original story's place in pop culture.
 (When you buy your nephew a Winnie the Pooh book, are you buying the Disney version or one of the A.A.
 Milne books?)

-There's a lot of legitimate concern to be had here, but since I've already dedicated my Beauty and the Beast essay to this very topic, let it suffice to say here that complaining about Disney killing original stories with their remakes, while not acknowledging that the "original movies" are themselves stamping on the graves of older stories, is kind of turning a blind eye.
+There's a lot of legitimate concern to be had here, but since I've already dedicated my Beauty and the Beast essay to this very topic, let it suffice to say here that complaining about Disney killing original stories with their remakes--while not acknowledging that the "original movies" are themselves stamping on the graves of older stories--is kind of turning a blind eye.
 (There's a cheat, though: every time you read Hans Christian Andersen's Little Mermaid, the universe permits you three angry YouTube comments about Belle's prom dress in the remake.)

 Talking Point 2: “Leave the Classics Alone”

-Richard Linklater's Waking Life
+Waking Life (2001)

-Perhaps you’re familiar with the stigma connected to animated films.
-Even in a landscape with such a rich offering of animated films, a sizable segment of the movie-going public takes it as a given that animated movies are just for kids.
-This is doubly true for the sentimental smorgasbord of Disney animated pics.
 So when the Walt Disney company pays top dollar to translate their entire line-up into the more acceptable adult medium of live-action, it’s not entirely unreasonable that tried and true Disney fans would be upset.
 It doesn’t help that these remakes are billed as apologies for the animated films that birthed them.

 The Jungle Book remake is Disney’s apology for "dumbing down" Rudyard Kipling’s precious writings.
 Maleficent is Disney’s apology for every Disney Princess trope.
 Beauty and the Beast is Disney’s apology to that guy commenting on Buzzfeed about “how come there’s just a giant castle in the middle of the woods that nobody knows about?”

 These talking points reliably become the backbone of promotion for any given remake.
-The Beauty and the Beast campaign was basically Emma Watson spouting gratitude over getting to play the only good Disney Princess.
+The Beauty and the Beast campaign was basically Emma Watson spouting gratitude over getting to play "the only good Disney Princess."
 Eventually it starts to feel like these remakes are designed especially for people who don’t like Disney animation, which inevitably creates a lot of resentment toward these remakes.
 But it is possible for the reactions to these PR runs to become distortions of their own.

 As a case study, let’s view the narrative around Jasmine in the 2019 remake of Aladdin.

 Jasmine in the 2019 remake is just as divisive within the Disney fandom.
 The remake went to great effort to appease critics of Jasmine in the animated film, most notably by adding a new song for her, a power ballad ironically titled "Speechless."
 Most within the Disney community fall into one of two camps: those who love that their favorite princess has an awesome new jam, and those who see her as yet another reminder of Disney's addiction to pandering.
+Pushback against something like newandimproved Jasmine rises in tandem with the usual round of ill-informed narratives about the original film.
+That was certainly the case with Aladdin 2019.

 Leading the charge was none other than producer of the remake Dan Lin, who in multiple interviews gave the most aggravating summation of Jasmine’s character in the animated film.
 Said Lin to the LA Times, “Jasmine’s main goal in the original movie is really to find a spouse, and in this movie there’s much more than that.”
 He made similar remarks in his interview with Empire Online where he kindly let us know “In the original movie, it felt like [Jasmine] didn’t have as compelling a goal.
 Her main aim was to find the love of her life."
-This guy's a repeat offender.

 This is what outsiders misunderstand about us Disney loyalists getting riled up over hot takes about Disney’s damsels in distress or whatnot.
 It’s not that we don’t like seeing strong, multi-dimensional females in our films.
 It's not that we can't accept criticism.
-It’s that we’re tired of being patronized by people like Dan Lin who insist that they know better than us when they haven’t seen the relevant movie since our solar system lost a planet.
+It’s that we’re tired of being patronized by people like Dan Lin who insist that they know better than us when they haven’t seen the darn movie since our solar system lost a planet.

 But even Lin’s ignorant comments, ignorant as they are, can’t bear all the weight of this rewriting.
 If they do, then what do we make of people like Benj Pasek, the lyricist for the new music in the film including “Speechless."
 In “The Art of Aladdin” book, Pasek says Jasmine’s new power anthem was “a natural extension” of the character.